Elections in Taiwan: History

 From the 1990s, a series of democratic reforms were implemented in Taiwan.
+Since the lifting of martial law in 1987, the ROC has had two major political parties, the Kuomintang and the Democratic Progressive Party.
+Since then, smaller parties have split from the two main parties and formed as new groups, largely within the Pan-Blue Coalition and Pan-Green Coalition.
 The Additional Articles of the Constitution were adopted to grant full civil and political rights to the Taiwanese people (officially the people of the Free area of the Republic of China).
 Under the Additional Articles, the President are to be elected by popular vote and all seats in the national parliament are to be reelected.
 Following the reforms, the first parliamentary elections on Taiwan were held in 1991 for the National Assembly and 1992 for the Legislative Yuan.
 The first election for provincial Governors and municipality Mayors was held in 1994.
-Most importantly, Taiwan held the first direct election of the President and Vice President in 1996.
+Until 1996, the President of the Republic of China was elected by the National Assembly.
+In 1996, the Republic of China electoral code was amended to allow for direct election of the President via plurality voting and Taiwan held the first direct election of the President and Vice President in 1996.

 The provincial government was reconstructed as a subsidiary of the central government in 1998 and elections for governor and provincial legislators were terminated.
 The National Assembly ceased to be convened regularly in 2000 and was abolished in 2005.
 The number of members of the Legislative Yuan was reduced to 113 from 2008.

+Taiwan reformed 2008 the legislative election from the single non-transferable vote to parallel voting.

-In recent years, the government has further consolidated the various elections into two categories: national elections and local elections, each election category to be held on the same day.
+In recent years, the electoral system has been further consolidated the various elections into two categories: national elections and local elections, each election category to be held on the same day.